mathe00/obsidian-plugin-python-bridge/README.md

 -   **ℹ️ Obsidian Context**: Get the current Obsidian language setting, vault name, and theme mode (light/dark).
 -   **🛡️ Environment Checks & Guidance**: Automatically checks for Python and required libraries (`requests`, `PyYAML`) on startup and provides clear notifications if something is missing.
 -   **💻 Cross-Platform**: Works reliably on Windows, macOS, and Linux thanks to HTTP communication and robust Python detection.
 -   **🌐 Internationalized Interface**: Plugin UI (settings, commands, notices) available in multiple languages.
+(Note: Full Right-to-Left (RTL) layout support for languages like Arabic, Persian, Urdu is planned but not yet fully implemented - see [Issue #25](https://github.com/mathe00/obsidian-plugin-python-bridge/issues/25)).

 Thanks to the **Python library** (`ObsidianPluginDevPythonToJS.py`) provided with this plugin, you can write ultra-minimalist scripts to interact with Obsidian. **No need to deal with JSON** or manage complex API calls—everything is neatly wrapped for you. 🤖 (Note: The Python library requires the `requests` package, and `PyYAML` for some frontmatter property management functions).
 By default, the plugin automatically configures the environment so your scripts can directly `import ObsidianPluginDevPythonToJS` without needing to copy the library file.